farcaster-project/RFCs/02-user-stories.md

 ## Swap phase

-The swap phase starts for each role with a common set of parameters:
+The swap phase starts for each role with the common set of parameters defined in the chosen offer.

- * Blockchains used as an Arbitrating-Accordant asset pair, e.g. BTC-XMR
- * Amount exchanged of each asset, e.g. 200 XMR and 1.3 BTC
- * Time parameters t1 and t2, i.e. protocol timelock parameters
- * The fee strategy and its chosen parameters
- * The swap role played by the daemon

 plus for Alice's role:

- * The destination Bitcoin address
+ * The destination Arbitrating address

 and for Bob's role:

- * The refund Bitcoin address
+ * The refund Arbitrating address

+Those addresses are inputs asked by the client before the beginning of the swap and should follow the address *reuse* stategy for the concerned blockchain.

+During the swap phase the client may propose to the user an *abort* action.
+It is to the client implementation to define how a user can abort a conducting swap or not.
+We recommend that the client allows the user to *abort* only before detecting money locked on-chain.

 ### Steps

 We describe the high-level view of the swap phase with four steps:

  1. Initialization step
- 2. Bitcoin locking step
+ 2. Arbitrating locking step
- 3. Monero locking step
+ 3. Accordant locking step
  4. Swap step

 We describe a basic user experience with an atomic swap GUI client for Alice and Bob.
 This is provided for educational purposes and to give an idea to the reader, the swap GUI client may look different.